 How to get started using the goof board

 Diy balance boards vs. the goofboard.

 Goofboard recently made an upgrade to their goofboard classic board, the newer version of the board comes with U-blocks that clip into the bottom of the deck as well as the roller.

 The U-blocks allow a safer way to get started developing your heel to toe balance skills than starting off with using the board with the roller.

 I like the U-block system because it lets you safely and progressively work on developing more advanced balance skills.

 For example, if you want to work on getting better at cross stepping you can master it first with the U-blocks than move on to cross stepping with the roller with your hand on a wall for support than finally working on cross stepping without touching the wall.

-It looks like goofboard dropped the freestyle board from their line up but are planning on coming out with some new products shortly.
+It looks like goofboard dropped the freestyle board from their line up but replaced it with the axis.

 Classic Board 44” x 15” or 112cm x 38cm